Blue Vine Melody

 Blue Vine Serenade

-Nine years ago, Emma Cole had two loves: music and the awkward yet brilliant guitarist Will Evans.
-When Will ghosted Emma, she lost both.
+Five years ago, Emma Cole had two loves: music and the awkward yet brilliant guitarist Will Evans.
+When Will's one-year old little girl died, Will left town and Emma lost both.
 Autism had Will’s heart locked away.
 Devastated, Emma stopped playing music and started playing it safe.

 After tragedy strikes, Will returns with a faded scar on his chin and pain in his eyes.
 Emma and Will’s old fiery attraction reignites, and he discovers he can express his love through lyrics.
 But Emma can’t bring herself to sing again, as she has a secret that could close Will’s heart forever.